ascribe/transactions/docs/source/theory.rst

 authority.
 In brief:

 * The very existence of the chain relies on one central power.
-* The central power can create unlimited amount of coins for themselve.
+* The central power can create unlimited amount of coins for itself.
-* The central power can deny service to whomover they wish by simply ignoring transactions.
+* The central power can deny service to whomever it wishes by simply ignoring transactions.
 * The central power can require users of the system to pay fees in order for their transactions to be considered.